 Less than Perfect Credit?
 We Can Help

-At Patriot Federal, we’ve put the credit union philosophy of “People helping People” into action.
+At Patriot, we’ve put the credit union philosophy of “People helping People” into action.
 If you need money to fix up your home or buy a vehicle, but haven’t applied for a loan because of credit concerns, call or stop in to see us.
 We have helped many members who have less than perfect credit.
 We will treat you with respect and work to help find solutions that meet your needs.

 Need to Establish or Re-Establish Your Credit?
-Patriot Federal offers secured loans and credit cards that utilize your Share Savings or Share Certificate account as collateral.
+Patriot offers secured loans and credit cards that utilize your Share Savings or Share Certificate account as collateral.
 It’s an excellent way to establish credit as your savings continue to earn dividends.